joshcanhelp/josh-to-11/input/symlinked/posts/2010-02-26-seasonal-web-traffic.md

 ---
-title: "Seasonal web traffic: what to expect and how to improve it"
+title: 'Seasonal web traffic: what to expect and how to improve it'
-excerpt: "Does your traffic dip during the holiday season?
-Don't freak out, it's completely normal.
-Here's what happened to me and what can be done."
+excerpt: 'Does your traffic dip during the holiday season?
+Don''t freak out, it''s completely normal.
+Here''s what happened to me and what can be done.'
-modified: 2016-04-01 04:25:16
+modified: 2016-04-01T04:25:16.000Z
-tags: ["Analytics"]
-featured_img:
 wpid: 1453
+tags:
+  - Analytics
+featured_img: null
 ---